Running the "What If" Scenarios

 One possible major negative change that would affect all taxpayers is the removal of the step-up in income tax basis upon death.
 Presently, when you inherit most assets, you are provided a new basis for income tax purposes based on the decedent’s date of death fair market value of the assets.
 The removal of this huge benefit will result in the recipient receiving the same low basis that the decedent had during life.

-Proposal #6 Elimination of the 1031 Like-Kind Exchange
+Proposal #7 Elimination of the 1031 Like-Kind Exchange

 This one is not clear at this early time.
 The loss of the like-kind exchange (postponing the gain on the sale/exchange of real property) would be a less than ideal situation for investors and business owners who wish to trade their real estate for a new piece of property.

-Have more questions on how this may impact your estate plan?
-Schedule an appointment with your team at WGA to go over your personal variables and how this may change.
-Here we will go over your personal limitations on lifetime giving, income tax rate changes, itemized and standard deductions.
+Schedule an appointment with your team at WGA to go over your personal variables and potential changes.
+We will go over your personal limitations on lifetime giving, the federal income tax rate changes, and using itemized vs. standard deductions.

 Stay tuned for an up-to-date report on which of the above-proposed tax law changes come into effect.